ksyang2013/aimsgb/README.rst

 Introduction
 ============
-aimsgb, an efficient and open-source Python library for generating atomic coordinates in periodic grain boundary models.
+aimsgb is an efficient and open-source Python library for generating atomic coordinates in periodic grain boundary models.
 It is designed to construct various grain boundary structures from cubic and non-cubic initial configurations.
 A convenient command line tool has also been provided to enable easy and fast construction of tilt and twist boundaries by assigining the degree